lanceman2/Quickstream_dev/README.md

 The intent is to construct a flow stream of filters.
-The filters do not necessarily concern themselves with their neighboring filters; the filters just read input from input channels and write output to output channels, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (quickstream API) level.
+The filters do not necessarily concern themselves with their neighboring filters; the filters just read input from input ports and write output to output ports, not necessarily knowing what is writing to them or what is reading from them;
+at least that is the mode of operation at this protocol (quickstream API) level.
 The user may add more structure to that if they need to.
 It's like the other UNIX abstractions like sockets, file streams, and pipes, in that the type of data is of no concern in this quickstream APIs.

 ## Terminology